loopbackio/loopback-connector-rest/README.md

 ...
 ```

-The `` property is an array of objects, each of which can have these properties:
+The `operations` property is an array of objects, each of which can have these properties:

 * `template`: An object that defines a custom method using a template; see [Defining a custom method using a template](#defining-a-custom-method-using-a-template).
 * `functions`: An object that maps a JavaScript function to a list of parameter names.